LambertSchulze/Ur/README.md

+# Game of Ur

-# The royal Game of Ur - Play in Terminal
+The royal Game of Ur as browser game.